knocklabs/javascript/examples/slack-kit-example/README.md

 ## Examine channel data

-In this step, you're not required to take any action, but this route uses the Node SDK to pull channel data for your object recipient and tenant.
+In this step, you're not required to take any action, but this page uses the Node SDK to pull channel data for your object recipient and tenant.
 Hopefully, this gives you an idea of how Knock is storing the data and these two abstractions interact.

-If you select `Previous` and modify your selected channels, you should see the channel ids stored on the object channel data change if you reload this route.
+This data is pulled dynamically, so if you make different channel selections or disconnect and reconnect your Slack auth, the value for `access_token` and `connections.channelIds` will change as well.

 If you click `Next` you can test your workflow end-to-end.

 ## Trigger your workflow

 In this step, you can see a code sample using the Node SDK of how you'd trigger your workflow.
-This is actually the code that gets run in a server action when you submit the form on this page.
+This is actually the code that runs in a server action when you submit the form on this page.
 Go ahead and submit a form to send a Slack message into your designated channels:

 ![trigger a workflow](./images/trigger-workflow.png)

 ## Wrapping up

-We know this is a long tutorial, but just imagine how long it would be if you had to do all of this with SlackKit components and APIs.
+We know this is a long tutorial, but just imagine how long it would be if you had to do all of this without SlackKit components and APIs.
 If you need help implementing any of the code in this example app, consider joining our [Slack community](https://knock.app/join-slack).
 We've got over 500 other developers in there learning how to improve their notification experiences with Knock.

 Thanks for reading and Knock on 🤘